radulle/ngx-deploy-npm/.github/pull_request_template.md

 ## PR Checklist

 Please check if your PR fulfills the following requirements:

 - [ ] The commit message follows our guidelines: https://www.conventionalcommits.org/en/v1.0.0/
-- [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] Tests for the changes have been added (for bug fixes/features)
-- [ ] Docs have been added / updated (for bug fixes / features)
+- [ ] Docs have been added/updated (for bug fixes/features)
+- [ ] Both workspaces were tested Angular an Nx

 ## PR Type

 What kind of change does this PR introduce?

 <!-- Please check the one that applies to this PR using "x". -->